RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 	![screenshot](band-cymbal.png)

-+ Duplicate your cymbal sprite to create a second costume, and remember to name it 'hit'.
++ Duplicate your cymbal costume to create a second costume, and remember to name it 'hit'.

 + To make your cymbal look like it's been hit, you can rotate it.
 To do this, click the 'Select' tool and drag to highlight the cymbal.
 You can then click and drag the circular 'rotate' handle to rotate the cymbal.